Rajpratik71/linux-manPages/ddstdecode.md

 DESCRIPTION
        ddstdecode decodes a Ricoh DDST stream into human readable form.

-       A  Ricoh DDST stream is the printer language used by some Ricoh print‐ ers.
+       A Ricoh DDST stream is the printer language used by some Ricoh printers.
 From what I can tell, it is pbmtojbg(1) wrapped with some PJL.

 COMMAND LINE OPTIONS
        These are the options that can appear on the command line.